 - --fdm=abcd Select the core flight model.
 Options are jsb, larcsim, yasim, magic, balloon, external, ada, null.
 Default value is jsb (JSBSim). larcsim is the flight model which FlightGear inherited from the LaRCSim simulator. yasim is Any Ross' Yet Another Flight Dynamics Simulator.
-Magic is a slew mode.
+Magic is a slew mode (which drives the UFO aircraft).
 Balloon is a hot air balloon.
 External refers to remote control of the simulator.
 Null selects no flight dynamics model at all.
 The UIUC flight model is not chosen this way but via the next option!
 For further information on flight models cf. Section 1.4 and below. - --aero=abcd Specifies the aircraft model to load.
 Default is a Cessna c172.
 Alternatives available depend on the flight model chosen. - --model-hz=n Run the Flight Dynamics Model with this rate (iterations per second). - --speed=n Run the Flight Dynamics Model this much faster than real time. - --notrim Do NOT attempt to trim the model when initializing JSBSim. - --on-ground: Start up at ground level (default). - --in-air: Start up in the air.
 Naturally, you have to specify an initial altitude as below for this to make sense.
 This is a must for the X15. - --wind=DIR@SPEED: Specify wind coming from the direction DIR (in degrees) at speed SPEED (knots).
+Values may be specified as a range by using a clon separator; e.g. 180:220@10:15 - --random-wind: Adds random wind to make flying more incentive